 Example 7c: During a review of IROFS calibration records, the inspector identified that the licensee failed to perform instrument calibration at the frequency established in the ISA.

 The violation: The licensee failed to perform instrument calibration at the frequency established in the ISA.
-10 CFR 70.62 requires to maintained to ensure they are available and reliable to perform their function when needed
+10 CFR 70.62 requires items relied on for safety pursuant to 10 CFR 70.61 (e) are maintained to ensure they are available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.

 Minor because: The instrument was subsequently sent out for calibration and the as-found condition was within established acceptance criteria or provided a conservative measurement (e.g., over-response); or the instrument was not used since the last calibration.